List of Psych characters

-This is a list of characters in the USA Network original comedy-drama TV series Psych and subsequent movies that were released on Peacock.
-The principal cast of the series has remained the same throughout the series.
-However, various recurring characters have appeared over the course of the show's run.
+This is a list of characters in the USA Network original comedy-drama television series Psych and subsequent sequel film series of the same name, the majority of which have been released to the Peacock streaming service.
+The principal cast of the franchise has remained the same throughout the television and film series.
+However, various recurring characters have appeared over the course of the franchise's run.